 10.Food and drinks at cafes and beer halls

 A visit to Salzburg is incomplete without hanging out at one of the many cafes here.
 The Cafe Tomaselli is the oldest cafe in Austria and sits right in the heart of the old city.
 Order a coffee and spend a quiet afternoon people-watching.
 If coffee doesn’t spark joy, head to Augustiner Braustubl – Salzburg’s biggest beer hall.
 The vibe of this place is perfect.
 You pick a mug, clean it under a tap and then have someone pour beer into it.
 Drink your beer at peace while socialising with strangers seated around you.
 Apart from the cafes and the beer halls, in terms of food, the highlight of Salzburg is the chocolate, pistachio confection named after Mozart – the Mozartkugel.
 Eat the authentic ones at Cafe Konditerai Furst.
+I promise, the taste will blow your mind and it will turn out to be the highlight of not only your Salzburg trip but probably will also be one of the best things you would do in Austria!

 Tips for visiting Salzburg on a budget